+IV.
 Management Team and Partners - 12 Points

 The applicant must identify key members of the project team and describe their roles and responsibilities as a part of the project.
-To be considered for full points, the applicant must demonstrate the project team has relevant experience and the organizational capacity to manage and implement the proposed project, including prior experience in or demonstrated capacity for managing complex federal grant, but not limited to, requirements.
 Staff resumes and/or job descriptions (for positions the applicant is proposing to fill with grant funds) must be included as attachments to the application.

-a.
-Local and Regional Collaboration - (5 Points)
+Local and Regional Collaboration (6 Points)